nauyey/guard/README.md

 }
 ```

-Tag API has the following disadvantages:
+Tag API has the following disadvantages:
 1. Define a new DSL for validation package.
 Users have to take time to learn this DSL.
 2. No syntax checking.
 Util runtime, these syntax errors might be found out. **What's worse** is that package [validator](https://github.com/go-playground/validator), [govalidator](https://github.com/asaskevich/govalidator) and [beego/validation](https://github.com/astaxie/beego/tree/master/validation) don't have any ways to check syntax errors even in the runtime.
 3. No type checking, too.